tiagohll/tiagohll/README.md

 ### 👨‍💻 Fullstack Developer | 3 Years of Experience

-I am a passionate software developer dedicated to building scalable solutions and delivering high-quality user experiences.
-With over 3 years of journey in the tech ecosystem, I focus on writing clean, maintainable code and solving complex problems.
+I am a software developer dedicated to building scalable solutions and high-quality user experiences.
+With 3 years in the tech ecosystem, I focus on clean code, performance, and modern architectures.

 ---